Cipriani Potter

-Philip Cipriani Hambly Potter (3 October 1792 - 26 September 1871) was an English musician.
-He was a composer, pianist, conductor and teacher.
+Philip Cipriani Hambly Potter (3 October 1792 - 26 September 1871) was an English composer, pianist, conductor and teacher.
 After an early career as a performer and composer, he was a teacher in the Royal Academy of Music in London and was its principal from 1832 to 1859.

 Life and career

 Early years

 Potter was born in London to a musical family.
 He was the third son of the seven children of Richard Huddleston Potter (1755–1821), a flautist, violinist, and teacher, and his wife, Charlotte, née Baumgarten (1757–1837).
 The name Cipriani, by which he was known throughout his life, came from his godmother, who was said to have been a sister of the artist Giovanni Battista Cipriani.

 When Potter was seven his musical instruction began, first with his father and then with Thomas Attwood, William Crotch and, from 1805 to 1810, Joseph Wölfl.
 The last, who, like Attwood, was a former pupil of Mozart, is considered by the biographer Philip Olleson to have been the teacher who most influenced the young Potter.
 At 21 Potter was accepted as an associate member of the recently founded Philharmonic Society, and was elected to full membership in 1815.
 The following year the society commissioned an overture in E minor from him, and he featured in subsequent concerts both as composer and performer.
 He made his debut as a pianist in his own sextet for piano, flute, and strings, Op.
 11, another commission from the society, in April 1816.